 Our low ash, low dust wood pellets meet ENplus certification, the highest quality standard in Europe, audited by the European Pellet Council.

-AMP Clean Energy is also named on the Government’s official Biomass Suppliers List (BSL), which means that we can guarantee that the wood pellets we supply and the processes we follow, meet the sustainability measures set out by HETA and Ofgem, the government’s gas and electricity regulator.
+AMP is also named on the Government’s official Biomass Suppliers List (BSL).
+This which means that we can guarantee that the wood pellets we supply and the processes we follow, meet the sustainability measures set out by HETA and Ofgem, the government’s gas and electricity regulator.

-Peace of mind with our Service & Maintenance Plans
+Peace of mind with our Service & Support Plans

-Regular servicing and care will extend the lifespan of your boiler and ensure optimum performance, maximising RHI returns.
-There really is no substitute to putting your boiler into the hands of our team of expert biomass engineers who can help assess and advise on the service choice which is right for you.
-By letting AMP Clean Energy take complete care of your boiler, all operational hassle and day-to-day strain is taken away, leaving you to focus on your core business.
+Regular biomass biomass servicing and care will extend the lifespan of your boiler.
+It will also promote optimum performance, increasing boiler uptime and maximising RHI returns.
+There really is no substitute to putting your boiler into the hands of our team of expert biomass engineers.
+They will help assess and advise on the service choice which is right for you.
+By letting AMP take complete care of your boiler, all operational hassle and day-to-day strain is taken away, leaving you to focus on your core business.